nodejs/node/doc/api/process.markdown

 ## Event: 'beforeExit'

-This event is emitted when io.js empties it's event loop and has nothing else to schedule.
+This event is emitted when io.js empties its event loop and has nothing else to schedule.
 Normally, io.js exits when there is no work scheduled, but a listener for 'beforeExit' can make asynchronous calls, and cause io.js to continue.